Battle of Lens: Battle in the center

 Attacking at 9 a.m., the Spanish infantry in the center enjoyed strong success with its assault and broke 4 of the 12 French infantry battalions.
 Condé's order for his cavalry to hold their fire was taken as a point of honor by the musketeers who refused to fire first as well and before the enemy was at point-blank range.
 The French Guards fired first, while the Picardie and Erlach battalions were more patient.
 The French Guards and Scots Guard regiments were subsequently surrounded and the French Guards overwhelmed by the Bonifaz and Bentivoglio infantry battalions.
 This achievement meant little as both of the Spanish cavalry wings were fleeing from the field.
 The French center rallied around the Picardie regiment and the Spanish infantry was soon encircled and attacked from all sides by the French cavalry and infantry, much like at Rocroi.
 There was no replay of the Spanish last stand at Rocroi, the surrounded Spanish battalions choosing not to fight to the last extremity but to capitulate instead.

 Aftermath

 Condé sent two cavalry regiments and an infantry regiment under Villequier to escort the 5,000–6,000 enemy prisoners to Arras and La Bassée, which required several round trips and caused the French to remain near the battlefield for the next eight days to await the return of the escorts.
 Once the prisoners were secure, Condé's army joined Josias von Rantzau's force in the siege of Furnes.

 Casualties

 3,000 of the Archduke's men lay dead or wounded and 5,000–6,000 were captured, along with all 38 guns, 100 flags, the pontoon bridges and the baggage train.
 Beck was captured and Condé lent him a carriage to take him to Arras, where he died of his wounds ten days later.
-The French lost 1,500 killed or wounded.
-Other sources place French losses at 4,480 killed or wounded.
+The French lost 1,500–4,000 killed or wounded.